brianbills21/profit-trailer/Anderson Strat with EMAGAIN/README.md

 - And if BTC is failrly stable, `if that's possible`, then go ahead and use this setting.

+## **Warning

-- **Warning, it will use up all your BTC in trades, and you have to keep a really close eye on BTC**
+- it will use up all your BTC in trades, and you have to keep a really close eye on BTC

-- **If BTC starts going up or down more than 5%, take these settings out right away and put your more conservative settings back in.**
+- If BTC starts going up or down more than 5%, take these settings out right away and put your more conservative settings back in.

 ## **Notes:**